For general enquiries please contact:

 |Member Network Services||

-The primary purpose of the Member Networks Team is to facilitate the work and activities of our Member Networks by providing support and advice on working boundaries (as set by the Society Rules, Charter and Statues) and ensuring professional standards are maintained.
+The primary purpose of the Member Networks Team is to facilitate the work and activities of our Member Networks and to help our members further their professional and scientific interests.

 For more info please contact [email protected]